If you have recently become a pet parent, one of the first

 What Happens When a Male Pet is Neutered?

-The male reproductive organs are located on the outside of your pet’s body, and this often makes the process much simpler.
+The male reproductive organs are located on the outside of your pet's body, and this often makes the process much simpler.
 Again, neutering males is done under general anesthetic.
-An incision is made into the scrotum, through the layers covering the testicles.
+An incision is made in front of the scrotum.
 The blood vessels are tied off along with the spermatic cord before both testicles are removed.
-The wound can then be closed with sutures.
+The incision can then be closed with sutures.

-If your pet’s testicles aren’t fully descended, it may be that we decide to wait a while for this to happen before attempting neutering.
-However, in some cases, it is necessary to make an abdominal incision to remove the undescended testicle.
+If your pet's testicles aren't fully descended, it becomes necessary to make an abdominal incision to remove the undescended testicle.
 This makes the process more complex and will require your pet to take longer to recover.
 Again, it is essential that you follow all post-surgical instructions provided to ensure your pet makes the best recovery possible.